Will credits earned abroad transfer to UMW?

 CIE also offers a variety of scholarships specifically for education abroad, as do outside organizations and education abroad providers.

-Will the Virginia529 prePAID pay benefits to a study abroad program or to universities outside the United States?
+Will the Virginia Prepaid529 tuition program pay benefits to a study abroad program or to universities outside the United States?

-Yes, your student’s Virginia529 prePAID funds may be applied provided the host university or study abroad program meets one of the following requirements:
+Yes, your student’s Virginia Prepaid529 tuition funds may be applied, provided the study abroad program or host university meets one of the following requirements:

 1) The host university meets the federal definition of an “Eligible Educational Institution.”
-Contact the Virginia529 prePAID office toll free at 1-888-567-0540 or check the listing of eligible schools on the Federal School Code List.
-If the host university is eligible, then you can work directly with a Virginia529 prePAID representative to have your funds sent directly to the host university.
-The payout is the same dollar amount Virginia529 prePAID would pay if the student were attending UMW.
+Contact the Virginia Prepaid529 office toll free at 1-888-567-0540 or check the listing of eligible schools on the Federal School Code List.
+If the host university is eligible, then you can work directly with a Virginia Prepaid529 tuition program representative to have your funds sent directly to the host university.
+The payout is the same dollar amount the Virginia Prepaid529 tuition program would pay if the student were attending UMW.

-2) Your study abroad program is a UMW Approved Program.
-In this situation, students must notify CIE in order to facilitate the use of Virginia529 prePAID funds.
-The payout is the same dollar amount Virginia529 prePAID would pay if the student were attending UMW.
-The difference between what Virginia529 prePAID covers and the study abroad program costs is to be paid by the student directly to the program by their deadlines.
+2) The student’s study abroad program is a UMW Approved Program.
+In this situation, students must notify CIE in order to facilitate the use of Virginia Prepaid529 tuition program funds.
+The payout is the same dollar amount the Virginia Prepaid529 tuition program would pay if the student were attending UMW.
+The difference between what the Virginia Prepaid529 tuition program covers and the study abroad program costs is to be paid by the student directly to the program by their deadlines.

-CIE will receive an invoice from the study abroad program for the amount covered by Virginia529 prePAID (in-state tuition plus the $30 registration fee).
-Virginia529 prePAID disburses funds to UMW on/around mid-October and mid-March.
+If following Option 2, the Virginia Prepaid529 tuition money will be applied to the student’s UMW student account on or around mid-October (fall term) or mid-March (spring term) provided the student notified CIE in advance.
 Once the funds are disbursed to the student’s account, it is the student’s responsibility to take these funds and pay their program.
-We highly recommend setting up Direct Deposit through UMW Student Accounts to avoid the delay of mailing a check to you.
+We require setting up Direct Deposit through UMW Student Accounts to avoid the delay of mailing a check to you.

 If you have additional questions, feel free to contact the Center for International Education.